hashkat/hashkat/docs/visualization.md

 ### Networkx

 You can also visualize the networks you've created using [Networkx](https://networkx.github.io/).

-Networkx is a Python language software package that can be used to create, modify, and analyze networks.
+[Networkx](https://networkx.github.io/documentation/latest/) is a Python language software package that can be used to create, modify, and analyze networks.
 To install Networkx on to your computer, enter into the command line:

 `pip install networkx`

+#### visualize.py

+We have pre-prepared a script **/~hashkat/visualize.py** to visualize and analyse your network in Networkx.
+Simply enter the following command after running a simulation:

+`./visualize.py`

+This will produce a plot of your network using Networkx, and will save the plot to **graph.svg**.
+This script will also run the analysis functions and algorithms discussed below.

 #### Plotting Your Network

-To create a graph of your network after running a simulation using Networkx, enter Python by typing in the command:
+To manually create a Networkx graph of your network after running a simulation, enter Python by typing in the command:

 `python`